Setting up your Workstation

 Codename: noble

-Testing ROS 2 Instalation
+Testing ROS 2 Installation

 To verify ROS 2 is installed correctly and check its version, run: